top of page

 Consider Employing a Returning Citizen

 Many returning citizens are eager to return to the workforce but face barriers to gainful employment because of their criminal record.
 Hiring a returning citizen will give them hope and a realization that they are welcomed back into their community.
-With your help and willingness to hire one of our participants, they will be well on their way to a successful new life.

 Employers of ex-felons are eligible to receive up to $9,600 in Federal Tax Credit through the Work Opportunity Tax Credit (WOTC).
-Click here for more info: Work Opportunity Tax Credit.

 Website: exodus-project.org